Basic Building Blocks

 - A buyer commits to purchase a quantity of 1 or more of an identical item from a fixed-price listing.

 A single order line item can contain multiple quantity of an identical item purchased at the same time in the same listing.
-In a multi-variation listing, the items must be the same variation.
+In a multiple-variation listing, the items must be the same variation.
 When a buyer increases the quantity of a selected item in the shopping cart, a single order line item will be created when the buyer commits to the purchase.
 However, if a buyer selects an item from a listing, commits to purchase it, then returns to the same listing and selects the identical item to add to the order, the two items will be considered separate order line items.

 If a seller offers multiple quantity of a specific item within a fixed-price listing, and multiple buyers purchase those items, that listing will spawn multiple order line items (one from each buyer).